 6) Onion plants cannot be shipped to ID, outside the U.S., or to U.S. territories.

-CULTURE: Onions require a fertile, well-drained soil with a pH of 6.0-7.0.
-Sandy loam soils are ideal, but raised beds or raised rows are recommended for heavier soils to promote soil drainage.
-Full sun is required for optimal growth.
+CULTURE: Onions require full sun and fertile, well-drained soil with a pH of 6.0-7.0.
+Sandy loam soils are ideal; raised beds or raised rows are recommended for heavier soils to promote soil drainage.
 DIRECT SEEDING: In April or early May, or as soon as the soil can be prepared in early spring, sow in a 2" wide band, about 2 seeds/in., 1/4- 1/2" deep, rows 12-18" apart.
 Thin to 1 1/2-2" apart for highest yields in fertile soil.
-Thin to 3-4" apart for larger onions and 4" apart for the "sweet mild" type.
-TRANSPLANTING: For varieties of the "sweet mild" class, and for the storage type in extremely short-season areas, sow seeds indoors in flats in late February to mid-March.
+Thin to 3-4" apart for larger onions.
+TRANSPLANTING: In short-season areas, sow seeds indoors in flats in late February to mid-March.
 Broadcast 1/2" apart and cover 1/4".
 Tops may be clipped to 5" tall.
 Transplant to the garden 4" apart, or sow 5 seeds in each cell of 1-1 1/2" diameter plug trays, thinning to 3 per cell.
 Transplant each cell 6" apart.
 CULTIVATION: Keep onions well weeded with shallow cultivation.
-WATER: Onions are shallow rooted and grow best with at least an inch per week of rain or irrigation.
-DISEASES: Set-grown onions are more prone to disease than seed-grown onions.
-If you grow from both sets and seeds, plant in different locations to help avoid any disease spreading to the seed-grown crop.
-HARVEST: When onions have begun to develop skins and tops are falling over, pull and sun-cure at least a week before removing tops.
-STORAGE: When dry, clip off tops and store in onion bags or shallow boxes at near freezing and 65-70% humidity.
-DAY LENGTH: Onion varieties differ in the length of day required to make a bulb.
-Those requiring fewer daylight hours are grown in the South where the daylight period during summer is shorter than in the North.
-Most of our varieties are of the "medium" or "long-day" type, and if they are grown in the South, the days there are too short to initiate good bulb development.
+WATER: Onions are shallow rooted and grow best with at least 1" per week of rain or irrigation, especially during the bulbing phase.
+DISEASES: Adequate air circulation and crop rotation aids in reducing the risk of foliar disease HARVEST: When necks become soft and tops are falling over, pull and sun-cure at least 2-7 days, depending on weather.
+Move to a protected location to finish drying.
+STORAGE: When dry, clip off tops and roots and store in onion bags or shallow boxes at near freezing and 65-70% humidity.
+DAY LENGTH: Onion bulbing is triggered by day length, and maximum day length during the growing season increases from south to north.
+Short-day onions are grown at lower latitudes in the South, while intermediate and long-day onions are grown at higher latitudes.
 Refer to "Adaptation" in each variety description for details.
 DAYS TO MATURITY: From direct seeding; subtract 10-15 days if transplants are used.
 AVG.
-DIRECT SEEDING RATE: 325'/oz., 1M/50', 5M/250', 25M/1,250', 580M/acre @ 20 seeds/ft., in rows 18" apart.
+DIRECT SEEDING RATE: 1 oz./25', 1M/50', 5M/250', 25M/1,250', 580M/acre @ 20 seeds/ft., in rows 18" apart.
 TRANSPLANTS: Avg.
-4,900 plants/oz., 78,750/lb.
+1 oz./4,900 plants, 1 lb./78,750.
 SIZED SEEDS: Standard on all varieties.
-SEED SPECS: SEEDS/LB.: 95,000-125,000 (avg.
-105,000).
-PACKET: 250 seeds sows 12' or makes 140 plants.
+SEED SPECS: SEEDS/LB.: 96,900-127,700 (avg.
+112,000).
+PACKET: 250 seeds, sows 12' or makes 140 plants.